Louis Bonaparte

 Louis Bonaparte (born Luigi Buonaparte; 2 September 1778 – 25 July 1846) was a younger brother of Napoleon I, Emperor of the French.
 He was a monarch in his own right from 1806 to 1810, ruling over the Kingdom of Holland (a French client state roughly corresponding to the modern-day Netherlands).
 In that capacity, he was known as Louis I (Dutch: Lodewijk I /nl/).

 Louis was the fifth surviving child and fourth surviving son of Carlo Buonaparte and Letizia Ramolino, out of eight children who lived past infancy.
 He and his siblings were all born in Corsica, which had been conquered by France less than a decade before his birth.
 Louis followed his older brothers into the French Army, where he benefited from Napoleon's patronage.
 In 1802, he married his step-niece Hortense de Beauharnais, the daughter of Empress Joséphine (Napoleon's wife).

-In 1806, Napoleon I established the Kingdom of Holland in place of the Batavian Republic, appointing Louis as the new king.
+In 1806, Napoleon I established the Kingdom of Holland in place of the Batavian Commonwealth, appointing Louis as the new king.
 Napoleon had intended for Holland to be little more than a puppet state, but Louis was determined to be as independent as possible and became quite popular amongst his new people.
 Growing tired of his brother's wilfulness, Napoleon annexed Holland into the French Empire in 1810, and Louis went into exile.

 His youngest son, Louis-Napoléon, established the Second French Empire in 1852, proclaiming himself Napoleon III.

 Early life

 Louis was born in Ajaccio, Corsica.
 He was a younger brother of Joseph, Napoleon, Lucien, and Elisa Bonaparte, and the older brother of Pauline, Caroline, and Jérôme Bonaparte.
 Louis' godparents were the island's governor, Mr de Marbeuf, and the wife of the intendant, Bertrand de Boucheporn, whom Letizia and her husband, Carlo, had befriended.

 Louis Bonaparte's early career was spent in the Army, and he served with Napoleon in the French campaign in Egypt and Syria.
-Thanks to his older brother, Napoleon, Louis was given a commission in the French Military, and was promoted to Lieutenant in the 4th Artillery Regiment, and from there he was made Aide de Camp on Napoleon's staff.
+Thanks to his older brother, Napoleon, Louis was given a commission in the French Military, and was promoted to Lieutenant in the 4th Artillery Regiment, and from there he was made Aide-de-Camp on Napoleon's staff.
 Napoleon, during his Italian Campaign, recommended Louis to Carnot, and Louis was consequently made a captain.
 He later became a General by the age of 25, although he felt that he had risen too high in too short a time.

 Upon Louis's return to France, he was involved in Napoleon's plot to overthrow the Directory.
 After becoming the First Consul, Napoleon arranged for a marriage between Louis and Hortense de Beauharnais, the daughter of Empress Josephine, and hence Napoleon's stepdaughter.
 Hortense was opposed to the marriage at first.
 She was soon persuaded by her mother to marry Louis for the sake of the family.